 The SWIFT MT518 Message is specified as a Market Side Securities Trade Confirmation.
-It will be used by RTTM to convey full trade information to the transaction contraparty associated with Instruct, Cancel, and Modify messages submitted against it.
+It is used by RTTM to convey full trade information to the transaction contra-party associated with Instruct, Cancel, and Modify messages submitted against it.
 Since RTRS does not send MT518 messages to users, this message is not further described here.